Get all the latest data for Riga

 What's the 12-month outlook for demand in Riga in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Riga is cautiously positive, with most analysts expecting continued recovery as mortgage rates stabilize around 4% to 4.5% and buyer confidence improves after the sluggish 2023 to 2024 period.
+As of early 2026, the 12-month demand outlook for residential property in Riga is mildly positive, with most analysts expecting a gradual increase in buyer activity as mortgage rates stabilize and confidence continues to recover from the 2023-2024 slowdown.

 By the way, we also have an update regarding price forecasts in Latvia.